 Types of Estate Planning Documents

-If you need legal help preparing a last will and testament, living will, medical power of attorney, general durable power of attorney, or a declaration of guardianship before the need arises, our Houston estate planning attorneys in Texas and Illinois can help.
+If you need legal help preparing a last will and testament, living will, medical power of attorney, general durable power of attorney, or a declaration of guardianship in Texas before the need arises, our Houston estate planning attorneys can help.
 Schedule a consultation with us get started with your estate plan and protect your family’s future today!

 Medical Power of Attorney